Author: Paige Lynch

 • Once all the cashews are incorporated, turn the blender to a higher setting for 20-30 seconds to get the smoothest texture.

 • Transfer to a storage container with a lid or place a clean cloth over the bowl and allow to sit at room temperature to culture for about 24 hours.
-If you do not wish to culture the cheese skip to step 8.
+If you do not wish to culture the cheese skip to step 9.

 • Culturing time will greatly depend on the ambient temperature.
 I find that at about 75 degrees – culturing for 24 hours will create a lovely tangy flavor and the texture becomes like a whipped cream cheese.
 Feel free to taste test every 6 – 12 hours until you feel like it’s ready.

 • Transfer to the fridge.
-The coconut oil helps the cream cheese to thicken in the fridge so try to hold off eating it for a couple hours until it has fully cooled. – it’s so delicious and tempting tho, I always end up eating some of it before it’s fully ready!
+The coconut oil helps the cream cheese to thicken in the fridge so try to hold off eating it for a couple hours until it has fully cooled – it's so delicious and tempting tho, I always end up eating some of it before it's fully ready!

 • Lasts up to 2 weeks in the fridge.